KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 <img alt="image" src="https://github.com/user-attachments/assets/e6b3f143-cade-4e43-aed4-d3b1449bd3d0" />

-If binaries are signed by CAs not trusted by Microsoft or that need to be excluded, they can be added to the Indicators allow list.
+If the binaries have certificates signed by CAs not trusted by Microsoft or need to be excluded for any reason, they can be added to the Certificates Indicators allow list.

 <img width="1359" height="759" alt="image" src="https://github.com/user-attachments/assets/bb9da54c-ddbb-4e71-8ef4-6d311a207956" />

-### **Using different files as databases**

-Files like HTML Applications (HTA), or Compiled HTML (CHM), if MDAV has to scan complex file formats, it will use much more CPU.
-Consider using actual databased if needed to save info.

 ### **Obfuscated scripts**

 Obfuscated scripts require much more CPU to be scanned, so obfuscation should be used only if necessary.

-### **Not letting MDAV cache finish before sealing the image**
+### **Not letting MDAV cache finish before sealing a VDI image**

-If you are creating a VDI image for a persistent or non-persistent image, make sure the cache maintenance completes before sealing the image.
+If creating a VDI image for a persistent or non-persistent image, ensure that the cache maintenance completes before sealing the image.
 To do this:

 1. Open up the Task Scheduler mmc (taskschd.msc).
 2. Expand Task Scheduler Library > Microsoft > Windows > Windows Defender, and then right-click on Windows Defender Cache Maintenance.